StackVista/stackstate-docs/use/views/k8s-explore-views.md

 - A topology element (component, relation, group) was double-clicked in the _topology perspective_ to investigate it
 - The 'Explore...' button was clicked on a topology element (component, relation, group) to investigate it

 **Explore views** can be saved as _custom views_, thus they inherit the same _filters_ and the same _perspectives_.

-If you don't want to save an **explore view**, simply close it and go back to the originating view you started from by using the breadcrumbs on the top navigation bar.
+If you don't want to save an **explore view**, simply move away from it and go back to the view you started from by using the breadcrumbs on the top navigation bar.

 ![](../../.gitbook/assets/k8s/k8s-menu.png)